 Honey needs to be gently warmed to enable the honey to flow when being extracted from the frames and to strain out hive matter eg bees legs, beeswax etc. We do not pasteurise our honey except where it is a legal requirement to do so i.e. to send it into WA.
 Research shows when honey is heated for long periods of time (12 hrs) over 45 degrees the honey begins to deteriorate thus reducing the naturally occurring enzymes and the honey starts to darken in colour.
 Our warming system is thermostatically controlled so as to not allow the honey to get too warm.

-No we never ultrafilter our honey.
+We never ultrafilter our honey.

 We do not certify our honey through an organic certification process.
 We believe sourcing it from Australia’s clean / green environment and working with excellent ethical beekeepers keeps our product pure and natural.